-Using Coca Cola for clogged drains is only one the uses that people have found for this beverage.
+Using Coca-Cola for clogged drains is only one of the uses that people have found for this beverage.
 Rumor has it that highway patrol officers keep it in the trunk to clean the road after an accident.
 Whether that is true or not, many people use Coke to clean the battery terminals in their cars.
-If Coke can clean stains from pavement and corrosion from batteries, there's no reason why it can't clear clogs from your drain.

 Video of the Day